 Choosing to volunteer for a rescue is one of the best decisions I have ever made, but it’s not easy.
-I have always been drawn to rescue animals, even before starting my career with Furry Friends Animal Rescue.
-I have adopted animals that other people didn’t want – I always asked my Mum if I could have a dog as a child, and remember saying to her “I want to give an older dog a second chance!” instead of begging for a puppy like many kids do.
+I have always been drawn to rescue animals, even before starting my career at a rescue.
+I have adopted animals that other people didn’t want – I always asked my Mum if I could have a dog as a child, and remember saying to her “I want to give an older dog a second chance!” instead of begging for a puppy as many kids do.
 I think I drove her mad, as I asked for a dog every single day.
-Eventually our circumstances changed and we were able to adopt a dog, although that’s for another post!
+Eventually, our circumstances changed and we were able to adopt a dog, although that’s for another post!

-I was lucky enough to work alongside Emma Semple, who founded Furry Friends in 1999, and I was always fascinated with the stories she would tell me.
-I still remember the day I started, nearly 10 years ago – I was at the train station and Emma called me, asking if I could foster a litter of hamsters.
+I still remember the day I started volunteering, nearly 10 years ago – I was at the train station when the rescue phoned me, asking if I could foster a litter of hamsters.
 I instantly said yes, and it has grown from there.
-I stuck with rodents to begin with, then expanded and took in rabbits (I still lived with my parents at the time, and luckily my mum was very supportive of my dreams), slowly filling the garden with hutches.
-After this, I opened my doors to dogs, and cats!
+I stuck with rodents, to begin with, then expanded and took in rabbits (I still lived with my parents at the time, and luckily my mum was very supportive of my dreams), slowly filling the garden with hutches.
+After this, I opened my doors to dogs and cats!

 I didn’t swamp myself with animals, but the amount I took on did grow.
 It’s so easy to become overwhelmed with animals, especially when you know you are what stands between their life and death, however, I am only one person, and for me to take on more than what I could cope with would mean the animals would suffer, something I am not prepared to see happen.

-When I first started at Furry Friends, I was at college.
-I was in a relationship too with my now husband.
+When I first started to foster I was at college.
+I was in a relationship too with my now-husband.
 I went to university for a brief time (it wasn’t for me, so I changed courses), moved out and got married.
 These are all excuses I hear on a daily basis from people wanting me to take their animals and yet, during this time I literally had a house full of unwanted pets that I made the time for.
 I can never fully understand why some of these people don’t want their pets anymore.
 Yes – sometimes there are genuine reasons why they cannot keep their pet, but they are few and far between.

 I am not ashamed to say I have cried more tears for the rescue animals than anything else in my life.
 For the ones I am too late to save, for the ones that come in; neglected, beaten, starved.
 For the ones I try to save and have to have put to sleep because it was too late to change things for the better.
 I have had my heart broken many times, and I am sure it will break many more times in the future.